danielaparker/jsoncons/doc/ref/basic_json.md

 A custom allocator may be supplied with the `Allocator` template parameter, which a `basic_json` will rebind to internal data structures.

+A `basic_json` can support multiple readers concurrently, as long as it is not being modified.

 Several aliases for common character types and policies for ordering an object's name/value pairs are provided:

 Type                |Definition